Multimodal Markup Document Models for Graphic Design Completion: Related Work

-A few works have started to apply large language models (LLMs) for graphic design tasks~\cite{TangLayoutNUWA2024,seol2024posterllama,LinLayoutPrompter2024,LinParse2023}.
-Lin~\etal~\cite{LinParse2023} translate a text description of the desired layout into an intermediate text representation using LLM to guide the subsequent layout generation.
-LayoutNUWA~\cite{TangLayoutNUWA2024} treat layout generation as a code generation task and utilize knowledge of LLMs to generate layout code.
-Concurrently, Cheng~\etal~\cite{ChengGraphic2024} propose a multimodal LLM that generates attributes such as position and size for each element given as RGBA images.
+Recent work has also applied large language models (LLMs) to design tasks~\cite{TangLayoutNUWA2024,seol2024posterllama,LinLayoutPrompter2024,LinParse2023,LinElements2024}.
+Lin~\etal~\cite{LinParse2023} translate a text description into an intermediate representation to guide the subsequent layout generation.
+LayoutNUWA~\cite{TangLayoutNUWA2024} formulates layout generation as a code generation task and leverages LLM knowledge to generate layout code.
+LaDeCo~\cite{LinElements2024} uses multimodal LLMs to automatically place visual and textual elements in a layered manner.

-Inspired by these studies, we propose a new approach for the holistic modeling of graphic design documents that leverages prior knowledge of multimodal LLM.
-In this context, our work can be seen as the first attempt to obtain image and text content by generation rather than by retrieval.
+Inspired by these studies, we propose a novel approach to holistic modeling by representing graphic design as an interleaved multimodal document.
+Unlike the grid-based methods~\cite{InoueFlexible2023,YamaguchiCanvasVAE2021}, our representation naturally accommodates variable-length elements, type-dependent attributes, and text content.
+We train a multimodal LLM on this document representation and support both text and image generation, in contrast to methods that assume images and text are provided~\cite{LinElements2024} or retrieval-based methods~\cite{InoueFlexible2023,YamaguchiCanvasVAE2021}.